MetaFam/metagame-wiki/docs/playbooks/how-to-install-wallet-get-gas.md

 Gas is what fuels blockchains...it is a cryptocurrency token (usually the native token to any given blockchain) which is used to pay for transaction fees - a bit like how banks charge you to transfer funds or a credit card company charges users or merchants to use their services, except with blockchains, the recipients of the fees aren't corporations or bankers but people like you and I who commit to securing the network by either 'proof of stake' or 'proof of work' - [more info on these here](https://www.coinbase.com/learn/crypto-basics/what-is-proof-of-work-or-proof-of-stake).
 </details>

-What you'll need:
+### Things you'll need

+To follow along, you will want the following:
+- Desktop or Mobile device
-- Web broswer (ideally Brave or Chrome)
+- Web broswer (ideally Brave or Chrome) - Firefox can use MetaMask but the extension is not an official release (use at your own risk)
 - Internet connection
-- Pen and some paper
-- A good hiding place
+- A pen, some paper and a good hiding place
-- Desktop or Mobile device
 - Twitter account (for claiming free gas money)

 There are a bunch of web3 wallets to chose from but probably the best place to start is Metamask - while it is not the best, it has been the defacto wallet for quite a while and as of writing, is probably the best supported wallet in Web3.